VeryProfessional/DDRData/index.md

 Easy	18

 Interpretation: This is the rating Konami officially gave the songs.
-It looks like they did a good job.

 # Conclusion: